LettucePie/blind-future/README.md

 - Physical Danger
   - With Stereo headphones being important, real-life alarms could be missed.
   - Physical Gestures means an open space away from sharp or hazardous objects is required.

+## Why?
+One day I was fidgeting with a pen and somehow flicked it direclty towards my own face, where it made contact with side of my nose, very close to my eye.
+That moment made me realize I would have no idea what to do with myself were I to go blind, and couldn't even think of a game I would like to play in that situation.
+I then started to feel really sad for the blind, and did a bit of research.
+There are phones for visually impaired, they utilize a voice assistant as well as touch and shake gestures.
+Since these phones run android, why not try to make a game for them?